Call for a Free Consultation

 What is a Statute of Limitations?

 In terms of a motorcycle or other vehicle accident claim, the deadline refers to how long you have to complete the process, not to start it.
-In some cases the claims process may involve multiple steps and take a while to complete.
+In some cases, the claims process may involve multiple steps and take a while to complete.
 This is the reason we always advise clients to start as early as possible.
-The best way to handle filing a claim for a motorcycle accident is to hire a personal injury attorney and let them walk you through the process.
+The best way to handle filing a claim for a motorcycle accident is to hire a personal injury attorney in McAllen and let them walk you through the process.

 The Texas Statute of Limitations For Motorcycle Accidents